Tlf/tlf/README.md

 The program was written for console mode on purpose, to make it run also on smaller machines, or remotely via a modem link.

 See `man tlf` for detailed documentation.
-See also doc/README for details, and the INSTALL file for an quick installation guide.
+See also doc/README for details and a guide to setting up, and the INSTALL file for a quick installation guide.

 ## Contributing